spryker/spryker-docs/docs/scos/dev/back-end-development/messages-and-errors/handling-errors-with-errorhandler.md

 * To change the renderer, use the `ErrorHandlerConstants::ErrorRenderer` constant.
 * To display a formatted HTML page in production environments, use `WebErrorHtmlRenderer`.
 * To display exception details in a development environment, use `WebExceptionErrorRenderer`.
-This displays the relevant developer messages and the exception’s stack trace.
+This displays the relevant developer messages and the exception's stack trace.

 The following example shows how to change the error renderer for a development environment: